mihirgathani/Wildfire_Analysis_Project/README.md

 6. [`smoke_estimate_with_year_aqi.csv`](./Processed%20Data/smoke_estimate_with_year_aqi.csv): This file contains the final smoke estimates based on the wildfire data for the years 1964-2020.
 It also contains information about the annual average aqi.

+7. [`1999_2020_Mortality_Data.csv`](./Processed%20Data/1999_2020_Mortality_Data.csv): This file contains the information about the respiratory related mortality data for Maricopa county from 1999 - 2020.

+8. [`2000_2015_respiratory_therapy.csv`](./Processed%20Data/2000_2015_respiratory_therapy.csv): This file contains the information about the number of respiratory therapies from 2000 - 2015 in Maricopa county.

+9. [`2000_2020_respiratory_system_operations.csv`](./Processed%20Data/2000_2020_respiratory_system_operations.csv): This file contains the information about the number of operations of the respiratory system from 2000 - 2020 in Maricopa county.

+10. [`2003_2021_emergency_visits_data.csv`](./Processed%20Data/2003_2021_emergency_visits_data.csv): This file contains the information about the number of emergency visits where one of the potential causes was Asthma from 2003 - 2021 in Maricopa county.

+11. [`2003_2021_inpatient_discharge_data.csv`](./Processed%20Data/2003_2021_inpatient_discharge_data.csv): This file contains the information about the number of inpatient discharges where one of the potential causes was Asthma from 2003 - 2021 in Maricopa county.

 ## Final Output
 The final output for this part of the project is 3 Data Visualizations and a PDF with the reflection as follows: